Best Survival Backpacks in 2022

 - Battery or wind up emergency radio

-Also check out this cool video from Wired with some other ideas for essential items for your Survival backpack:
+Also, check out this cool video from Wired with some other ideas for essential items for your Survival backpack:

-Factors When Buying Survival Backpacks
+Factors When Buying The Best Survival Backpack

-- Volume – The survival backpack should have a storage capacity of at least 40-50 liters with a practical maximum of about 100 liters.
+Volume - The survival backpack should have a storage capacity of at least 40-50 liters with a practical maximum of about 100 liters.
 Anything less than 40 or 50 and you’re likely going to have to leave things you should be taking.

-- Comfort – You might have to carry this survival backpack for days on end so it needs to be comfortable.
+Comfort - You might have to carry this survival backpack for days on end so it needs to be comfortable.
 There should be plenty of padding in the shoulder straps and waist/hip strap and there should also be padding that protects your back from rubbing up against the pack.
 The pack should also ride high to keep most of the load on your shoulders.

-- Versatility – You should be able to attach a variety of survival items to the exterior of the survival backpack including things like an axe, a foldable shovel, tent poles, water bottles and more.
+Versatility - You should be able to attach a variety of survival items to the exterior of the survival backpack including things like an axe, a foldable shovel, tent poles, water bottles and more.

-- Waterproof – While most survival backpacks are not made from waterproof material the best are made from water resistant materials and also include a fully waterproof rain fly which you can cover the pack in when it rains in order to protect the contents.
+Waterproof - While most survival backpacks are not made from waterproof material the best are made from water resistant materials and also include a fully waterproof rain fly which you can cover the pack in when it rains in order to protect the contents.

 Survival backpacks can mean the difference between transcending an emergency relatively unscathed and being overwhelmed by events.
 Even if you’ve never backpacked a day in your life and don’t intend to you and your family will still benefit from having a survival backpack on hand in case the creek rises or the mother of all hurricanes comes roaring ashore.